MinfengZhu/minfengzhu.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a tenure-track Assistant Professor in the School of Software at Zhejiang University.
+I received Ph.D.
+Degree in Computer Science from the State Key Laboratory of CAD&CG, Zhejiang University under the supervision of Prof. [Wei Chen](http://www.cad.zju.edu.cn/home/chenwei/).
+My research interests include explainable artificial intelligence, visualization and AI alignment.
+Here is the homepage of [Visual Analytics and Intelligence Group](https://zjuvag.org) of ZJU.